jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 The automatic variables are already created and can be used during the evaluation of the default value.

 An optional minimum length can be specified after the name, allowing abbreviation.
+The minimum length must be a whole number > 0 and <= name's length.
+The optional part of a named argument name cannot contain a period.
 For example: `namedArgument(1)` will allow to pass `n:`

+No named parameter name must start with the name of another named parameter
+Exception: a stem name can be used as prefix in several compound names.

 --------------